LauraAubin/Fuji/README.md

 ## How can I run this application myself?

 Make sure that you computer has the same (or similar) stats listed in the development section below.
-This application was not tested on other computers.
+Note that this application was not tested on other computers, and does not guarantee that it will work on yours.

 1. Download [`Fuji.app`](https://github.com/LauraAubin/Fuji/tree/master/Fuji%202018-04-10%2015-40-21/Fuji.app).

 2. You need to run this file as the root user, so in a terminal type: `sudo Fuji.app/Contents/MacOS/Fuji`.
 This should launch the application automatically.
-The reason for this is explained [here](https://github.com/LauraAubin/Fuji/pull/18)
+The reason for this is explained [here.](https://github.com/LauraAubin/Fuji/pull/18)

 The application runs on a 5 second timer, so you'll need to wait a few seconds for data to update.